kubernetes/website/content/en/docs/reference/labels-annotations-taints/_index.md

 Used on: Pod

-This annotation is controlling whether a DaemonSet pod should be evicted or not by  ClusterAutoscaler.
-This annotation needs to be specified on DaemonSet pods, not the DaemonSet object itself.
-In order to do that for all DaemonSet pods, it is sufficient to modify the pod spec in the DaemonSet object.
+This annotation controls whether a DaemonSet pod should be evicted by a ClusterAutoscaler.
+This annotation needs to be specified on DaemonSet pods in a DaemonSet manifest.

-When this annotation is set to `true`, the Cluster Autoscaler is allowed to evict a DaemonSet Pod even if other rules would normally prevent that.
-To disable the DaemonSet pods eviction so that the Cluster Autoscaler never evicts DaemonSet pods, Explicitly set this annotation to `false`; you could set that on an important pod that you want to keep running.
+When this annotation is set to `"true"`, the ClusterAutoscaler is allowed to evict a DaemonSet Pod even if other rules would normally prevent that.
+To disallow the ClusterAutoscaler from evicting DaemonSet pods, you can set this annotation to `"false"` for important DaemonSet pods.
-If this annotation is not set then the Cluster Autoscaler follows its overall behaviour.
+If this annotation is not set then the Cluster Autoscaler follows its overall behaviour i.e evict the DaemonSets based on its configuration.

 {{< note >}}
-This annotation has no effect on pods that are not a part of any DaemonSet.
+This annotation only impacts DaemonSet pods.
 {{< /note >}}

 ### kubernetes.io/ingress-bandwidth